Book One: A SIMPLE ACT OF KINDNESS

 wearing my seat beat, the violent spinning movement threw me awkwardly onto the

-face didn't hit the surface too hard.
-However, because I was blind in my left eye, I turned my head to
+Because I was blind in my left eye, I turned my head to

 right as my face hit the wet pavement.
-This would

 To my dismay, I